 The purpose of this activity is to conduct a survey to assess the use of key ITTO policy guidelines from a full range of tropical forest stakeholders, through a professional online survey services provider, with the aim of analyzing the impacts of ITTO policy guidelines and their best use towards the achievement of sustainable forest management in the tropics.
-An on-line survey will be designed to identify the use of key ITTO policy guidelines in the context of ITTO's work on SFM, and suggestions related to ITTO's work on the policy guidelines.
+An on-line survey will be designed to identify the use of key ITTO policy guidelines and to receive feedback on the importance of developing and promoting the policy guidelines in the context of ITTO's work on SFM, and suggestions related to ITTO's work on the policy guidelines.